Why are there so many English Surnames in Ireland?

 “I looked up surname Hamill.
-That site said it was Scots/English, Anglo Saxon.
+One particular site said it was Scots/English, Anglo Saxon.
 But there were 4 comments from Irish people who said it was Gaelic”.

 So, what’s going on here?